 Screening tests are an important part of breast cancer prevention.
 If cancer is detected early enough, it is treatable.
-Conflicting studies, however, may have you confused about when or what kind of screening tests you should be getting.
+Conflicting studies, however, may have you confused about when or what kind of screening tests you should have.
 Based on the most recent research, here are the different types of effective screening tests and at what age women should get them.

 Mammograms can be used to detect breast cancer in women both with and without symptoms.
 In the first case, screening mammograms are used, in which two X-ray images are taken of each breast.
-Diagnostic mammograms are used when a woman has a symptom of breast cancer, such as a lump, nipple discharge or breast pain.
+Diagnostic mammograms are used when a woman has a symptom of breast cancer, such as a lump, nipple discharge, or breast pain.

-Clinical breast exams (CBE) are conducted by a health care provider, such as a physician, nurse practitioner or other medical staff.
+Clinical breast exams (CBE) are conducted by a health care provider, such as a physician, nurse practitioner, or other medical staff.
 A CBE involves a provider checking your breasts, first visually and then physically by feeling for any changes or abnormalities.